-Function for opening a serial line.
-Starting from REXYGEN version 3.0, it is possible to enter virtual ports as comname as well.
-More information about virtual ports can be found in the description of the UART block.
-Identification number (the so-called handle) of serial port is returned.
-If a negative value is returned, the opening was not successful.
-Parity setting: 0=none, 1=odd, 2=even.
+Opens a serial line and returns its handle.
+From REXYGEN version 3.0 onwards, virtual ports can be specified as comname.
+For detailed information about virtual ports, see the UART block description.
+If a negative value is returned, the opening failed.
+The parity setting options are 0 for none, 1 for odd, and 2 for even.

-long OpenUDP(string localname, long lclPort, string remotename, long remPort) Function for opening a UDP socket.
-Identification number (the so-called handle) of the socket is returned.
-If a negative value is returned, the opening was not successful.
-Function open IPv4 or IPv6 socket according to remotename and localname or OS setting if DNS name is used.
-It is possible set empty locname (meaning any interface), empty remotename or 0 for remPort (meaning not used - e.g. write will not be called) or 0 for lclPort (meaning assign by UDP/IP stack).
+long OpenUDP(string localname, long lclPort, string remotename, long remPort) Opens a UDP socket and returns its handle.
+If the function returns a negative value, the socket opening was unsuccessful.
+The function can open either an IPv4 or IPv6 socket based on the remotename, localname, or operating system settings if a DNS name is used.
+Optional settings include an empty localname (any interface), an empty remotename or 0 for remPort (unused), and 0 for lclPort (assigned by the UDP/IP stack).